 - 1. The Theory of Change, which forms the theoretical basis to the assessments.
 This is presented in Section 3 of this Manual and will be tested and interrogated throughout the assessment process. - 2.
 An Indicator Framework, described in Section 5 and presented in Annex A (with a comparison of current against former indicators is available in Annex B).
-This presents the twelve Key Performance Indicators and accompanying Micro Indicators against which evidence-based judgments will be made. - 3.
-Four lines of evidence.
-Four key lines of evidence (methods) are applied: a document review, a survey, interviews and consultations.
-These are elaborated upon in Section 4 of this Manual.
+This presents the twelve key performance indicators and accompanying micro-indicators against which evidence-based judgments will be made. - 3.
+Three lines of evidence.
+Three key lines of evidence (methods) are applied: a document review, a survey, interviews and consultations.
+These are elaborated upon in Section 4.
 Possible case studies are also under consideration. - 4.
-The Scoring and Rating System provides the system for scoring against individual Micro Indicators and rating against Key Performance Indicators.
-It is discussed in Section 6 of this Manual.
+The Scoring and Rating System provides the system for scoring against individual micro-indicators and rating against key performance indicators.
+It is discussed in Section 6.